stepinfwd/resume-builder/README.md

 # Project Title

-A React project for build resume
+A React project for building resumes

 ## Demo